 - Neuroblastoma symptoms

 - Tests to diagnose neuroblastoma

 Neuroblastoma is a rare cancer that affects children, mostly under the age of 5 years old.
-Around 90 children are diagnosed with neuroblastoma each year in the UK.
-Very rarely it can occur in adults.
+Around 100 children are diagnosed with neuroblastoma each year in the UK.
+Very rarely it can occur in older children, teenagers and adults.

 Neuroblastoma develops from particular types of nerve cells called neuroblasts.

 - ‘Oma’ means a group of cells, or a tumour

 Neuroblastoma often starts in the tummy (abdomen), commonly in the adrenal glands or the nerve tissue at the back of the abdomen.

 Like other cancers it can spread to other parts of the body.
 The most common places are the bones, liver and skin.
 It spreads through the blood and lymphatic system.
 This happens in about half of children with neuroblastoma.